Heart of Idaho Animal Sanctuary

 A plaque in your honor or in memory of anyone or any pet will hang on the kennel forevermore.
 This is a lasting and loving way to display your support of homeless, needy animals with your name, business, or family.

 This lifetime kennel sponsorship is $2,000

 Spay and Neuter Clinic for Low Income Pet Owners

 A couple times a year Heart of Idaho Animal Sanctuary teams up with Lone Pine Animal Hospital in Challis, Idaho to offer low-cost spay and neuter to pet cats and dogs.
 Cost to pet owner is $20 a cat, $40 a dog.
 Pets must be at least 6 months of age.

-Vouchers are limited to one per household and are available to local residents only.
+Vouchers are limited to three per household and are available to local residents only.
 Our intention is to assist those who might need a little financial help, however, documentation for eligibility is not required.

 This program is made possible through a grant from Pet Friendly License Plate program sponsored through the State of Idaho, and also by many individual donations to HIAS.
 Thank you everyone for your generous support.
 Together we can reduce cat and dog overpopulation.

 Attention, Custer County residents!
 Right now we are offering 16 vouchers for CATS only.

 ***ALL ANIMALS MUST BE 6 MONTHS OR OLDER***

 Voucher Responsibility: Once you obtain a voucher, it becomes your responsibility to schedule the spay/neuter appointment at Lone Pine.
 No refunds will be given for unused vouchers.